bittrd/rust-hello-world/README.md

 # rust-hello-world
-Hello world CLI template with CI/CD written in rust.
+Hello world CLI template written in rust, with CI/CD.

 To use:
 1. Create your project using this template.